sushanth0903-CODE/aerosense-rul/README.md

 FD004
 ```

-This would introduce more varied operating conditions and degradation behavior.
+This would introduce more varied operating conditions and degradation scenarios.

 ---

-## More machine-learning models
+## Additional machine-learning models

-Potential comparisons include:
+Possible comparisons include:

 ```text
 Random Forest